joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/sveltekit-pwa.md

     ```

 ### service-worker.js
 - Even in a TypeScript project, I suggest using ServiceWorkers.js to relieve some unnecessary errors.
-The exact code for this file is documented on the [SvelteKit documentation](https://kit.svelte.dev/docs/service-workers) and can be copied 1:1.
+The exact code for this file is on the [SvelteKit documentation](https://kit.svelte.dev/docs/service-workers) and can be copied 1:1.
 What this does is saves and caches all the information on each page load, making your app viewable while offline.
-This file (given the correct file name) will auto initialize the service worker.
-You can confirm this in the developer tools under Application -> Service Workers
+This file (given the correct file name service-worker.js) will auto initialize the service worker.
+You can confirm this in the developer tools by looking for a green dot in `Application -> Service Workers`

     ```javascript
     /// <reference types="@sveltejs/kit" />